Wednesday:

 Lisa Elliot-Rosas: Henry Miller as Archetype

-4. A preview of Lisa Elliot-Rosas' Master Thinkers that includes Miller and Nin.
+4. A preview of Lisa Elliot-Rosas’s The Gift of Wisdom that includes Miller and Nin.

 5. Joe Kishton, discussion and screening of American Venus et Le Guide Bleu.